alexandru-tech-web/JavaScript/README.md

 # JavaScript

-#I made a series of Algorithmic Thinking applications in the Java Script language
+#I started a series of applications in the area of ​​Algorithmic Thinking made in the Java programming language